Social Care Assessment and Eligibility

 The ‘local authority’ or ‘LA’ is the organisation which manages public services in your area.
 Your local authority is responsible for social services.
-Local authorities can be called ‘local council’ or ‘council’.
+Local authority can be called ‘local council’.
 Local authority will be shortened to LA in this section.

 Need practical advice & info?
 We can help.

 Contact our Advice team about mental health & related issues

 0300 5000 927 Monday - Friday 9.30am - 4pm, not including bank holidays